Jinja city adventure

-The city located in Eastern Uganda on the northern shores of Lake Victoria was founded in 1901 by British settlers.
-In 1954, the construction of the Owen Falls Dam submerged most of the “flat rocks” that gave the area its name.
+Jinja City Adventure: located in Eastern Uganda on the northern shores of Lake Victoria was founded in 1901 by British settlers and in 1954, the construction of the Owen Falls Dam submerged most of the “flat rocks” that gave the area its name.
 The Baganda called the area “Mayinja” and in Lusoga as ‘Idindha’ which translates to the stones thus the name “Jinja” was derived.
 Jinja retains the spacious and attractive layout of its colonial-era incarnation and its roads are lined with some fine Asian architecture, giving it a sense of place that is further enhanced by the spread of thickly vegetated residential suburbs carved from the jungle between the town centre, the lake and river.
-The city simply bursts with energy and adventure and one could participate in the many activities that it offers and visit the most famous attraction;

 Attractions and activities that can be enjoyed while in Jinja